ktorio/ktor-documentation/topics/intercepting_routes.md

             RouteSelectorEvaluation.Constant
     })

-    // Intercepts calls from this route at the features step routeWithTimeout.intercept(ApplicationCallPipeline.Features) {
+    // Intercepts calls from this route at the Plugins step routeWithTimeout.intercept(ApplicationCallPipeline.Plugins) {
         withTimeout(time, unit) {
             proceed() // With proceed we can define code to be executed before and after the call }